Home

 4. Calculate expenses.
 Look at everything your company has to pay to stay in business, including rent, advertising costs, and employee salaries.
 Subtract this amount from gross profit to determine total operating revenue.

 5. Determine other income and expenses.
-If there are taxes, income, or costs not included in the previous calculations, add them in.
-The result is the company’s EBITDA (earnings before interest, taxes, depreciation, and amortization).
+If there are taxes, interest, amortization, depreciation, or other revenues and costs not included in the previous calculations, add them in.

 Types of P&L statements

-There are several types of profit and loss statements you can prepare depending on your specific needs and the requirements of your business.
+There are several types of profit and loss statements you can prepare depending on your specific needs and business requirements.
 Here are some common types:

 1. Single-step profit and loss statement.
 This is the most basic and straightforward type of profit and loss statement.
 It lists revenues and gains on one side and expenses and losses on the other.
 Subtract the total expenses from the total revenue to calculate the net profit or loss.